pallets-eco/flask-sqlalchemy/docs/config.rst

                                    on some Ubuntu versions) when used with improper database defaults that specify
                                    encoding-less databases.
+``SQLALCHEMY_POOLCLASS``           The class used by the pool module to provide
+                                   pooling.
+Defaults to QueuePool.
+If you are using SQLite adapter and pool size None or 0 will default to NullPool.
 ``SQLALCHEMY_POOL_SIZE``           The size of the database pool.
 Defaults
                                    to the engine's default (usually 5) ``SQLALCHEMY_POOL_TIMEOUT``        Specifies the connection timeout for the